AnonymerNiklasistanonym/osu-api-v2/README.md

    import osuApiV2 from "osu-api-v2"

    osuApiV2.oauth.refreshTokenGrant(
-       1234,                            // Replace with your value
-       "PLACEHOLDER_CLIENT_SECRET",     // Replace with your value
-       "https://your-redirect-url.com", // Replace with your value
-       "PLACEHOLDER_REFRESH_TOKEN",     // Replace with your value
-   ).then(oauthAccessTokenWithRefreshToken => {
+       1234,                            // Replace with your value (client ID) "PLACEHOLDER_CLIENT_SECRET",     // Replace with your value (client secret) "https://your-redirect-url.com", // Replace with your value (redirect URL) "PLACEHOLDER_REFRESH_TOKEN",     // Replace with your value (refresh token) ).then(oauthAccessTokenWithRefreshToken => {
        console.log(oauthAccessTokenWithRefreshToken)
    }).catch(console.error)